parsabe/Open-data/BTC-OpenData-Challenge/README.md

   <li>Saved finalized dataset as <code>btc_fair2.csv</code> (CSV) and prepared <code>metadata.json</code>.</li>
 </ol>

+<b> For any code, you can check out the main Jupyter notebook in the current directory.</b>

+#### Algorithm Integration and Evaluation metrics and tuning
-<b>for any code, you can check out the main Jupyter notebook in the current directory.
-Also I would like to mention that the Scientific Machine Learning project is also available which used this Dataset.
-You can check this out as well in the current directory</b>
+I would like to mention that the Scientific Machine Learning project is also available, which uses this Dataset.
+For checking in, please simply click <a href='https://github.com/parsabe/Open-data/tree/master/BTC-OpenData-Challenge/Scientific-ML'>here</a></b>

 <hr />